Back to blog

 • Step 2: Add trust signals and a short bio so visitors know what they are booking.

-• Step 3: Accept payment before or during the booking flow.
+• Step 3: Accept payment at the time of booking to lock in intent.

 Should you charge before the booking happens?